 5. Kemper Museum of Contemporary Art

 Since it opened in 1994, the Kemper Museum of Contemporary Art has been one of the most outstanding modern and contemporary museums in the United States.
-Every year on, there are about eight to twelve exhibitions presented in the museum’s galleries.
+Every year, there are about eight to twelve exhibitions presented in the museum’s galleries.

 Aside from that, they also hold lectures, concerts, workshops, and other creative programs for the benefit of the visitors.